Google Mail / Rackspace Email Resources

 Moving to Webmail: Using Gmail instead of Outlook (PDF)

-Accounts, Nicknames, Groups and Forwarding
+Accounts, Nicknames/Aliases, Groups and Forwarding

 User Accounts